openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

    a.
 The cluster admin is adding the `failOnSwap=false` flag to the
-      kubelet configuration via a `KubeletConfig` CR, in order to ensure that the kubelet will start once swap has been rolled out.
+      kubelet configuration via a `KubeletConfig` CR, in order to ensure that the kubelets will start once swap has been rolled out.
    a.
 The cluster admin is calculating the amount of swap space to
       provision based on the amount of physical ram and overcommitment ratio